-The departments of the regions report to the head office every four months on what they have done and what they have achieved in relation to the budget allocation letter.
-Scorecards are used as the reporting tool.
+The departments of the regions report to the head office every four months on what they have done and what they have achieved in relation to the Goal and Budget Letter.
+Scorecards (traffic light assessment) are used as the reporting tool.
 The reports are followed up by supplementary internal budget allocation letters.